 Understanding capture and suppression in auditory attention (3‑year funding from DFG)

-Status: Project will start in May 2024
+Status: Project has started in May 2024

 Understanding the temporal dynamics of the auditory attentional filter (supported by DFG funding, 2019–2023)